 One House at a Time's (OHAAT) Beds for Kids program is driven by the core belief that no child should ever have to sleep on the floor.
-Unfortunately, research estimates that in the Greater Philadelphia area there are 6,000 children each year going to sleep on the floor or on makeshift beds of blankets, cushions, or other materials that may be available to them.
+Unfortunately, research estimates that in the Greater Philadelphia area there are at least 6,000 children each year going to sleep on the floor or on makeshift beds of blankets, cushions, or other materials that may be available to them.
 Coupled with insufficient heating or cooling, and the presence of rodents or other infestations, these situations are unbearable.

 Every family we serve is living on or below the federal poverty threshold and is seeking to rebuild their lives.
 Often our families have experienced a physical or emotional trauma that has had a devastating impact on their lives.
-Over 250 community partners, including the Home of the Sparrow, Mighty Writers, the Chester County Intermediate Unit, and Vally Youth House, identify families who are in need of basic necessities, including beds for their children, and refer these families to OHAAT's Beds for Kids program.
+Over 250 community partners, including the Home of the Sparrow, Mighty Writers, the Chester County Intermediate Unit, and Valley Youth House, identify families who are in need of basic necessities, including beds for their children, and refer these families to OHAAT's Beds for Kids program.

 The Beds for Kids program provides an end-to-end solution for families with very limited resources.
-Very often at the point at which we deliver the beds, the family may have been able to secure a roof over their heads, but have very little else.
+Very often at the point at which we deliver the beds, the family may have been able to secure a roof over their heads but have very little else.
 Being able to provide essential items such as beds and bedding, along with 'nice to have' items such as a stuffed animal and bedtime books, brings excitement and a sense of pride to the children who are receiving them.
 It also provides an overwhelming sense of relief to the parents who have simply been unable to afford to provide these items for their children.

-OHAAT is requesting \$5000 to sponsor 23 children living in poverty in Chester County with a stainless-steel bedframe, memory foam mattress, pillow, sheets set, blanket, quilt, bedtime books, stuffed animal, and a toothbrush, all delivered directly to the home of the child in need.
+OHAAT is requesting \$10,000 to sponsor 50 children living in poverty in Chester County with a stainlesssteel bedframe, memory foam mattress, pillow, sheets set, blanket, quilt, bedtime books, stuffed animal, and a toothbrush, all delivered directly to the home of the child in need.
 Recipients also receive educational messages about healthy sleep habits via bookmarks and magnets.
-With beds of their very own and tools that encourage healthy bedtime habits, children can have a significantly higher quality of life.
+With beds of their very own and tools that encourage healthy bedtime habits, we can support the children in our community to thrive and let them know they matter.

 II.
-CHESTER COUNTY COMMUNITY FOUNDATION GRANT PROPOSAL NARRATIVE
+CHESTER COUNTY COMMUNITY FOUNDATION

+GRANT PROPOSAL NARRATIVE